Dawson inscriptions pre-1830

 It is rare for items of this early period to be marked, but in the case of Dawson's, we have the fabulous jug below dated 1801 in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.

 Perhaps the most unifying feature of items on this page is the way the pink roses are painted.
 Often they are surrounded by hints of blue enamel.
 The bottom left detail is from a mug, with an inscription for Mary Ann Coates, 1815, and printed marks 'Dawson & Co' and 'Low Ford'.
-The second, from a mug inscribed 'Love and Live Happy' is shown in the fine script group below.
+The second, from a mug inscribed 'Love and Live Happy' is also shown below.
 However, some caution is needed.
 The third detail is from an item attributed to Scott's Southwick Pottery.

-A similar mug with the Dawson frog.
-Although the flowers are different, the text is a close match to the mug above.
+An inscribed mug with the Dawson frog.
 Both North Hylton and Scott's made mugs with red roses.

-Two early ovoid creamware jugs with the Dawson bridge 10 transfer.
-The inscription above, comes from the jug below.
+An early ovoid creamware jug with an inscription for 1805 and the Dawson bridge 10 transfer.
 Note that the oval shapes to the far left and right of the bridge transfer's title are blank.
 They would later be engraved 'J Dawson & Co' and 'Low Ford Pottery'.
-The above right jug has flower decoration in coloured enamels.

 JOSEPH HALL and ANN WATSON were married 24 December 1806 at Hamsterley By Bishop Auckland and in the 1841 census were living at Monks Field, St Andrew Auckland where Joseph’s occupation was given as farmer.